Table of Content

 You can opt for the TypeScript programming language when

-- Large-Scale Projects: TypeScript is a programming language that is designed explicitly to develop large scale applications that run seamlessly or when many Typescript developers are working together.
+• Large-Scale Projects: As compared to Javascript, TypeScript is a language that is designed explicitly to develop large scale applications that run seamlessly or when many Typescript developers are working together.

 On the other hand, JavaScript helps you when

-- Small Projects: JavaScript language is a perfect choice if you are dealing with small web projects or with fewer codes available on the project.
+• Small Projects: JavaScript language is a perfect choice if you are dealing with small scale projects or with fewer codes available on the project.

 TypeScript VS JavaScript: Which is Better?